droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>This dusty chamber is packed with lumpy, squat shapes draped in dusty white sheets.
 An old iron stove stands against the right-side wall, next to what looks to be a large trunk covered by a sheet.</p>
 </div>

 The nursemaid’s **specter** does not appear in this room.
 Instead, a character who opens the trunk finds the nursemaid’s corpse, with wounds consistent with those seen on the spirit’s body in the **Nursemaid’s Suite**.
-A DC 14 Wisdom (Medicine) check reveals that the woman died of starvation.
+A DC 17 Medicine check reveals that the woman died of starvation.

 A player inspecting the remains feels a cold breath on their shoulder and the unshakeable sense of being watched.
 Meanwhile, if another player has previously uncovered a nearby mirror from its sheet covering, that player can see an apparition of Elisabeth Durst within the mirror staring at the player near the chest.
 Once observed, the apparition swiftly vanishes.
 ### Guest Bedroom